openbohemians/bds/README.md

 * `~/.var` or `~/.variable`
 * `~/.tmp` or `~/.cache`

 The later are for compatibility with XDG.
-(Note: `.variable` might be replaced with a more succinct name if a goof name can be determined.)
+(Note: `.variable` might be replaced with a more succinct name if a good alternative can be determined.)

 ### System Directories